askming/study_notes/_sources/Stats/Book-Causal Inference What If.md

   - What is an interaction?
   - What is the difference between interaction and effect modification?
   - How is an interaction caused?
 How to identify it?
-  - What is sufficient causes?
+  - What is sufficient causes and sufficient cause interaction?
+How is sufficient component causes related with counterfactual response types? (optional)

 ### 5.1 Interaction requires a joint intervention